Yutreess/cs1570-hw4/README.md

 # cs1570-hw4
 ## Due September 24, 2018

-This program will promt the user with a menu of 5 options.
+This program will prompt the user with a menu of 5 options.

 Options 1 and 2 will have the user assign values to the variables x and n respectively.